Dealing With a Bad Credit Report

 7. Avoid overreacting to threats: Creditors may threaten to report negative information to the credit bureaus, but this is just meant to pressure you to pay.
 In reality, that information is automatically reported every month no matter what.
 If the threat is coming from a collection agency, the threat is even less likely to make a difference.
 That information is also automatic.
 Furthermore, these threats are probably illegal under the Fair Debt Collection Practices Act.
 You can sue the collection agency under that statute.
 This law does not apply if a creditor itself is making the threats.

 8. Avoid credit repair agencies: Avoid companies that promise to fix your credit report for a fee.
 These agencies usually cannot deliver on their promises.
-You can do a better job yourself by following the tips above, and finding other resources to help you.
+You can do a better job yourself by following the tips above, and find other resources to help you.

 If you find that you have a lower credit score than you expected due to excessive debt, contact ACCC for help.
 When you contact our approved credit counseling agency, a certified credit advisor will help you evaluate your current financial situation and provide you with personalized debt solutions based on your goals.